-Honeymoon Island State Park features numerous amenities and a spectacular sunset that make it one of the top Florida beaches locals and tourists love to visit.
+Honeymoon Island State Park features numerous amenities and spectacular sunsets that make it one of the top Florida beaches locals and tourists love to visit.
 It is truly one of the best beaches near Tampa!

-The Main Beach has a wide expanse of soft, powdery sand where families settle down for their beach day with coolers, umbrellas, and water sports gear.
-It’s the beach that’s closest to the parking lot as well as the restrooms and café, which is why it’s usually the busiest on a weekend or holiday.
+Main Beach has a wide expanse of soft, powdery sand where families settle down for their beach day with coolers, umbrellas, and water sports gear.
+This beach is closest to the parking lot as well as the restrooms and café, which is why it’s usually the busiest on a weekend or holiday.

-On the northern end of the island is a quieter, more tranquil beach for those looking to spend a peaceful day enjoying the salty breeze, collecting shells, or admiring the wildlife.
-Though the Main Beach has the soft sand, this one does have lots of shells and rocks, so come prepared with water shoes if you plan on taking a dip in the ocean.
+On the northern end of the island is the quieter, more tranquil North Beach for those looking to spend a peaceful day enjoying the salty breeze, collecting shells, or admiring the wildlife.
+Though Main Beach has soft sand, this one does have lots of shells and rocks, so come prepared with water shoes if you plan on taking a dip in the ocean.

-Though these are some of the nicest beaches in Florida for different reasons, Honeymoon Island also has about 3 miles of hiking trails through one of the last remaining slash pine forests, brimming with wildlife.
+Though these are some of the nicest beaches in Florida for different reasons, Honeymoon Island also has about three miles of hiking trails through one of the last remaining slash pine forests which are brimming with wildlife.

-The incredible variety of birds such as osprey and eagles also attracts birdwatchers to Honeymoon Island.
-Visitors can check out the Nature Center if they’d like to learn more about the wildlife in the area as well as the flora and fauna.
+The incredible variety of birds, such as osprey and eagles, also attracts birdwatchers to Honeymoon Island.
+Visitors can check out the Nature Center if they’d like to learn more about the wildlife in the area as well as the flora.

 The history of the island is also a fun little bonus.
 The story goes that in the 1940s, Clinton M. Washburn, in an effort to rebrand the island since it was previously named Hog Island, announced that newlyweds could apply for a free vacation to Honeymoon Island.